dosbox-staging/dosbox-staging/website/docs/getting-started/enhancing-prince-of-persia.md

 !!! note "Purist alert!"

-    For the purists among you: adding reverb and chorus to the OPL sound is something you can do on certain Sound Blaster AWE32 and AWE64 models on real hardware too, using the standard Sound Blaster drivers.
+    For the purists among you: adding reverb and chorus to the OPL synthesiser is something you can do on certain Sound Blaster AWE32 and AWE64 models on real hardware via the standard drivers.

 ## Auto-pause